thelazurite-cell/autobahn-core/README.md

 Always happy to have contributions & feedback for the project :-)

-The release branch for this repository is `main`
+The release branch for this repository is `main`, code should first have it's own branch then merged into `develop`

 # Other noteworthy projects and resources